losodamus/powershell-ms-graph-api/README.md

 # MSGraphAPI

-Use the Microsoft Graph API and output users.
-Use the '@odata.nextLink' property if more users need to be returned.
+Various collection of PowerShell scripts using the Microsoft Graph API.
+Each of these helped solve a quick business need.